susanBuck/notes/05_Laravel/14_Authentication.md

 >> *A session is a little text payload with an associated browser cookie that will allow PHP and Laravel to remember your user between requests.* - CodeBright, Authentication

-Example of said &ldquo;little text payload:&rdquo;
+Example of said *little text payload*:
 ```
 a:4:{s:6:"_token";s:40:"M4KdHqhUCn3y3gA2wN72ovHpJz6wgXLwORCWb45x";s:22:"PHPDEBUGBAR_STACK_DATA";a:0:{}s:5:"flash";a:2:{s:3:"old";a:0:{}s:3:"new";a:0:{}}s:9:"_sf2_meta";a:3:{s:1:"u";i:1406109856;s:1:"c";i:1406108609;s:1:"l";s:1:"0";}}
 ```

-Where Sessions are stored depends on what Session driver your server is using, here are the options (all supported by Laravel):
+Where Sessions are stored depends on what Session driver your server is using.
+Here are the options (all supported by Laravel):

-+ **file** - sessions will be stored in app/storage/sessions.
++ **file** - sessions will be stored in `/app/storage/sessions`.
 + **cookie** - sessions will be stored in secure, encrypted cookies.
 + **database** - session will be stored in database (by default in table `sessions`).
 + **memcached / redis** - sessions will be stored in one of these fast, cached based stores.
-+ **array** - sessions will be stored in a simple PHP array and will not be persisted across requests.
++ **array** - sessions will be stored in a simple PHP array and will not be persisted across requests; useful for Unit Testing.

 By default, Laravel uses the `file` Session driver, but this can be changed in `app/config/session.php`.